griddo/griddo-dxp/README.md

 ## Why Griddo?

 Griddo is purpoed-made for universities and educational institutions seeking a modern, user-friendly platform to manage multiple websites, landing pages, and events.
-Griddo's no-code interface, AI-driven tools, and modular design make it ideal for cross-functional teams, including marketing, content, and design, without requiring programming expertise.
+Griddo's no-code interface, AI-driven tools, and modular design make it ideal for cross-functional teams, including marketing, content, communications, and research without requiring programming expertise.
+Griddo's extremely easy-to-use editor provides a fantastic and intuitive Author Experience.
 Griddo’s MACH architecture ensures scalability, security, and high performance, making it a robust choice for institutions of all sizes.

 Additionally, Griddo is the only DXP with a fully brand-tailored Design System at its heart, which guarantees that all content created with Griddo will adhere to the university's visual identity.

-> "Griddo is an extremally intuitive platform that allows us to scale our many web projects easily.
+> "Griddo is very intuitive platform that allows us to scale our many web projects easily.
 Its modular structure gives us absolute autonomy to manage digital assets."
 > — Sara Hontoria, Centro de Estudios Garrigues

 ## Key Features